idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/groundwater_models.md

 ### Results

-The borehole extracts very little groundwater --- only a paltry 7.6$\,$litre/day --- which is not suprising given its small diameter and the "tightness" of the aquifer.
+The borehole extracts very little groundwater --- only a paltry 7.6$\,$litre/day --- which is not surprising given its small diameter and the "tightness" of the aquifer.
 The porepressure in the proximity of the river is only reduced by around 0.2$\,$Pa, as shown in [groundwater_ex02_abstraction_fig].
 This reduces the baseflow from 11.09$\,$litre/m/day to 11.07$\,$litre/m/day.

 !media groundwater_ex02_abstraction_peaceman.png caption=The porepressure change due to groundwater abstraction.  id=groundwater_ex02_abstraction_fig